 As a parent, you know your child’s personality and mood fluctuations more than anyone.
 If you notice changes in any of these, this could be a sign that your child is abusing some psychotropic drug.
 Common changes to look out for here include regular mood swings, very high highs, very low lows, deceitfulness, manipulation, low motivation, lethargy, forgetfulness, and decreased concentration.

 Your child can become hyperactive at times.
-This is characterized by lots of laughing for no reason, being obnoxious and unusually loud, rapid-fire speech and losing their inhibitions.
+This is characterized by lots of laughing for no reason, being obnoxious and unusually loud, rapid-fire speech, aggressive behavior and losing their inhibitions.
 They can be paranoid, fearful, drowsy, silent, sullen, depressed, and even hostile and uncooperative in the lows.

 Changes in Behavior